hellenike/textbook/docs/modules/module1/index.md

 ### Ancient Greek in action: overview

-Different languages imagine the world differently.
+Different languages imagine the world and express thoughts about it differently.
 To narrate past events, for example, English does not have a single verb tense that correspond to the ideas expressed by the Greek imperfect tense.
+What does reading and translating involve when there are several choices and no one exact equivalent?
 Module 1 includes reflections of English speakers encountering a  past tense in Spanish and Italian that is similar in its range of meaning to the Greek imperfect tense.

 ### Reading: overview

 In our reading in module 1, we meet Euphiletus, the speaker in Lysias, *Oration 1*.
 Euphiletus describes the early days of his marriage (to a wife who is never named).
+We will begin to consider and grapple with cultural as well as linguistic concepts and differences.